fosspill/FFXIV_Modding_Tool/index.md

 ----

 # How to install

+## Mac / Linux Bundled release
 1. Download the most recent release from the appropriate link above.
-(Windows should be able to run the Universal release)

-## Mac / Linux Bundled release
 2. Make the file executable and run it through commandline to confirm that it works

 ```
+> chmod +x FFXIV_TexTools_CLI-LINUX
 > ./FFXIV_TexTools_CLI-LINUX
 FFXIV_TexTools_CLI 0.1.26946
 GPL Licensed